 - We also use your personal information to advance our commercial or economic interests (“commercial purpose”), such as advertising our Membership, products and services, or enabling or affecting, directly or indirectly, a commercial transaction.

-VII.
+VIII.
 SHARING PERSONAL INFORMATION

 We disclose your personal information to a third-parties for our business purposes.
 The general categories of third-parties that we share with are as follows:

 - Our third-party service providers;

 - Our affiliated websites and businesses in an effort to bring you improved service across our family of products and services, when permissible under relevant laws and regulations.

 - Other companies to bring you co-branded services, products or programs;

 - Third-parties that help us advertise products, services or Membership with us to you;

 - Third-parties to whom you or your agents authorize us to disclose your personal information in connection with products or services we provide to you;